 It may just take a little longer to see results.
 Stay the course!!

-This list of the bodyweight exercises are easy to do especially if you have any health issues or injuries (as so many of us do after 50).
+These exercises for women over 50 are easy to do, especially if you have any health issues or injuries (as so many of us do after 50).
 Consult a doctor or health practitioner before starting anything ever!

 (this post contains affiliate links so if you make a purchase I make a small commission- affiliate disclosure)

-There are literally a bajillion YouTube videos, and blogs, just like this one you’re reading now, filled with exercise tips and weight training for women over 50 but I want to caution you right now: Don’t follow all of them and remember to listen to your body.
+There are literally a bajillion YouTube videos and blogs, just like this one you’re reading now, filled with exercise tips and weight training exercises for women over 50, but I want to caution you right now: don’t follow all of them and remember to listen to your body.

 You know better than anyone else what you are capable of doing and what limits you have.
 Please find one or two fitness gurus who you trust and like and stick with them.

 I’m not here to sell you anything.
 Nudda.
-I just want to share some of the best bodyweight exercises that I’ve been doing recently that I know will help you.
+I just want to share some of the best bodyweight exercises for women over 50 that I’ve been doing recently that I know will help you.

-The bodyweight exercises I’m going to share with you or simple and easy but are mostly just to stay moving and tone up.
-If your goal is to lose weight you may want to change up your eating habits and incorporate a little bit of cardio into your workout each week.
+The exercises for women over 50 I’m going to share with you are simple and easy (and can be done with or without weights) but are mostly just to stay moving and tone up.
+If your goal is to lose weight, you may want to change your eating habits and incorporate a little bit of cardio into your workout each week.

 You may like this article from Psychology Today on changing eating habits.

-But for now, let’s just stick to getting motivated to work out at home and doing the bodyweight exercises suggested in this article.
+But for now, let’s just stick to getting motivated to work out at home and doing the bodyweight exercises for women over 50 suggested in this article.

 Hell ya!!
 Let’s face it, it’s better than doing no exercise at all.